 Catcode tables are a new feature that allows you to switch to a predefined catcode regime in a single statement.
 You can have a practically unlimited number of different tables.
-This subsystem is backward compatible: if you never use the following commands, your document will not notice any difference in behaviour compared to traditional TeX.
-The contents of each catcode table is independent from any other catcode tables, and their contents is stored and retrieved from the format file.
+This subsystem is backward compatible: if you never use the following commands, your document will not notice any difference in behaviour compared to traditional T_EX .
+The contents of each catcode table is independent from any other catcode table, and its contents is stored and retrieved from the format file.